 About the author (that’s me)

 I first started rowing in 1986 at Pembroke College, Oxford.
 Since then I’ve won quite lot of things as a cox (a highlight being the Brit at Henley in 2007), initially at Bewl Bridge RC and later Kingston RC, Molesey BC and York City RC.
-These days I cox various women’s masters crews, many of them based at Thames RC.
+These days I cox various women’s masters crews, mostly based at Thames RC.

-I developed an enthusiasm for marathon rowing, taking part in the Talisker Whiskey Atlantic Challenge in 2011-2012 with my husband Richard, and establishing a new Guinness World Record for the greatest distance rowed in 24 hours by a women’s team (273.95 km, in case you were wondering) with five friends in 2016.
+Having been almost totally unsuccessful as a rower on the traditional head race/regatta circuit, I eventually discovered the joys of marathon rowing where size doesn’t matter nearly as much.
+And this led me to row across the Atlantic in 2011-2012 with my husband Richard, and establish a new Guinness World Record for the greatest distance rowed in 24 hours by a women’s team (273.95 km, in case you were wondering) with five friends in 2016.
 These and other rowing adventures are chronicled in my Expedition Rowing blog.

 I also do quite a lot of admin stuff in rowing, including being Secretary of Thames Ditton Regatta, Chief Timekeeper for the Head of the River Fours, results recorder at Henley Women’s Regatta, and a Vice President of Thames Valley Skiff Club.

-I am massively grateful to everyone who has been so generous with their time in talking to me about their memories; perhaps the most enjoyable aspect of the whole thing has been making some new rowing friends.
+I am massively grateful to everyone who has been so generous with their time in talking to me about their memories; perhaps the most enjoyable aspect of the whole thing has been meeting such interesting people.